Grain quality: Botanical criteria

 There are two main botanical criteria: species and varieties.

 Physical criteria

-The main physical properties that influence wheat quality are grain weight (test weight), hardness, grain size and shape, vitreousness and color.
+The main physical properties that influence wheat quality are grain weight (test weight), hardness, grain size and shape, vitreousness, and color.
 Physical properties of grain such as wheat play a very important role in the quality of the grain, and in final products such as flour.

 Test weight

-Test weight of wheat is considered the most common and easiest way to qualify wheat.
+Test weight of wheat is considered the easiest and most common way to qualify wheat.
 It is an important quality factor in wheat grading as it gives rough estimates of flour yields.
 The basic factors that affect the test weight of wheat are kernel size and shape, kernel density, maturity of wheat, anseases and actual wheat variety.

 Hardness

 The hardness of wheat endosperm is critical in determining the suitability of wheat for various end products and influences the processing and milling of wheat.
 It is the common characteristic used by millers and traders to classify wheat.
 In terms of hardness, wheat can be classified as either hard or soft.